spatelsuy/C_Plus_Plus/FAQ_CPlusPlus.md

 Is it possible to make a publicly inherited function private in derived class?
 Is it possible to make a protectedly inherited function private in derived class?
 Is it possible to make a privately inherited function public in derived class?
+Is it possible to mske a protectly inherited function public in derived class?
 Can you inherit constructors?
 Is it possible to initialize a base class pointer to a derived class pointer and vice versa?
 ## ✅ 6.
 Memory Management & Pointers